ibm-cloud-docs/activity-tracker/templates-archiving.md

 The `Archiving overview` dashboard offers different graphs where you can see the buckets that are configured, the Cloud Object Storage instances where buckets are available, and the accounts where buckets are defined.
 You can drill down into the data and look into the subplots that are defined to get more detailed information.

+The `Failures to archive` dashboard monitors when a credential to upload objects is deleted, and when unauthorized access prevents archiving due to lack of permissions or a request coming from an unauthorized  IP address.

 If you select a peak in a graph and select **Show logs**, a view opens and filters out the data to show you the auditing events that match that search criteria as defined in the dashboard.
 {: tip}

 ### Predefined screens